The following measures may help you prevent a broken rib:

 - Protect yourself from athletic injuries.
 Wear protective equipment when playing contact sports.

-- Reduce risk of household falls.
-Remove clutter from your floors and clean spills promptly, use a rubber mat in the shower, keep your home well lit, and put skidproof backing on carpets and area rugs.
+- Reduce the risk of household falls.
+Remove clutter from your floors and clean spills promptly, use a rubber mat in the shower, keep your home well-lit, and put skidproof backing on carpets and area rugs.

 - Strengthen your bones.
-Getting enough calcium in your diet is important for maintaining strong bones.
-Aim for about 1,200 milligrams of calcium daily from food and supplements.
+Getting enough calcium and vitamin D in your diet is important for maintaining strong bones.
+Aim for about 1,200 milligrams of calcium and 600 International Units of vitamin D daily from food and supplements.

 Jan.
 12, 2016

 - Karlson KA.
 Initial evaluation and management of rib fractures. http://www.uptodate.com/home.
 Accessed Oct.
 30, 2015.